 What to Serve Them With

-You’ll love these alongside dishes like minestrone soup, alphabet vegetable soup, bruschetta chicken, and slow cooker turkey meatballs.
+You’ll love these alongside dishes like minestrone soup, alphabet vegetable soup, bruschetta chicken, chicken meatballs, and slow cooker turkey meatballs.
 They’re also a perfect accompaniment for your favorite pasta meal, or serve them as an appetizer with a dipping sauce such as marinara, spicy cheese sauce, beer cheese dip, or homemade pesto.

 The only downside to this recipe?
 You might have to make a second batch, because everyone lucky enough to dine at your table is definitely going to ask for unlimited refills of these breadsticks.Print